Swim the English Channel with our swimming challenge Swim22.

 Before you get your goggles on and set your fitbit, you’ll receive your Swim22 pack through the post.
 This will include swimming tips, how to get your fundraising started and, of course, one of our new Swim22 swimming hats.

+It's not too late to take part.
 You can take on the swim challenge alone or, better still, get your family, friends and colleagues involved swimming the channel challenge with you.
 You can even split the 22 miles between a team to make it easier for everyone.

 Log your lengths

 To help you, we’ve created your own personal online tracker where you can log your lengths and track your fundraising as you progress with the swimming challenge.
 The tracker site will go live in February, but should you decide to do things the old-fashioned way you will also receive a record sheet to record your swimming lengths, along with your welcome pack crammed full of fundraising advice and training tips.

 Every day, around 700 people are diagnosed with diabetes.
 When diabetes is not well managed it is associated with serious complications including heart disease, stroke, blindness, kidney disease and amputations.

 How Diabetes UK makes a difference